 Students having a degree in social work may find employment in a large assortment of agencies.
-Some examples are: child welfare services, correctional facilities, day care, hospitals, mental health centers, nursing homes, public welfare, schools and senior citizens' homes.
+Some examples are: child welfare services, correctional facilities, day care, hospitals, law, addictions, private practice, mental health centers, nursing homes, public health, schools and gerontology.
 Also, employment may be found in public relations with public and private organizations, administrative areas where relationship skills are valuable, personnel areas, where a knowledge of human relations is essential, and/or research with various organizations.